DiaAzul/dask-modelling-example/README.md

 # Healthcare systems modelling using Python, Pandas and Dask

-Forecasting activity and finances is a tasks frequently undertaken using spreadsheets and, for simple models, this works well.
-However, as models become more complex, developing and maintaining models in spreadsheets becomes harder - particularly when the models have more than two dimensions such as age, sex, disease group, hospital, region, year, and so on.
+Activity and finance modelling is a task frequently undertaken using spreadsheets and, for simple models, this works well.
+However, as models become more complex developing and maintaining models in spreadsheets becomes harder - particularly when the models have more than two dimensions such as age, sex, disease group, hospital, region, year, and so on.
 For larger models alternative approaches are required, in this case the proposed approach uses [Python](https://www.python.org/), [Pandas](https://pandas.pydata.org/) and [Dask](https://dask.org/).
 The benefits of this approach are:

 + **Separation of code, data and presentation** - Separating the modelling into the three domains provides greater flexibility in the development of the model and makes extending the model to additional dimensions or changing data easier.